jameholme/GNAAT/README.md

 3. Creates AWS ACLs based on IPs tagged as Malicious.

 Is it really that useful to create ACLs in AWS?
-Some would say no, that it's *"optional"*.. but it adds an additional layer of security at the perimeter of your AWS Environment!
+Some would say no, that it's *"optional"*, but I say **yes**, because it adds an additional layer of security at the perimeter of your AWS environment...

 ## Requirements:
 * This tool requires you to run it from an EC2 instance or system that has the required AWS IAM Permissions that allows it to: